Women in business are continuing the push for equality, saying the statistics on pay and promotion still don’t stack up, especially in WA.

 CEOs for Gender Equity, launched by 18 business leaders including CCI’s then CEO Deidre Willmott in 2014, has pushed hard to even the playing field.

-But inaugural executive director Tania Cecconi says there’s still a long way to go in WA around salary parity in WA, with the state’s pay gap 22 cents compared with the national average of 17c.
+But inaugural executive director Tania Cecconi says there’s still a long way to go in WA around salary parity, with the state’s pay gap 22 cents compared with the national average of 17c.

 “I always say we do it bigger and better in WA and we certainly do on gender inequality in business,” she says.